 To check the current coronavirus measures and travel guidelines for your country, click here.

 The spread of the virus outside China wasn’t unexpected, and governments have been sharing information and regularly updating advice.

 When it comes to personal hygiene, the WHO recommends regularly washing hands with soap; carrying and using alcohol-based hand sanitiser; refraining from touching your nose and mouth; and covering your nose and mouth with a tissue when coughing or sneezing.

 As of March 24, the government has ordered everyone to stay at home to help stop the spread of coronavirus – even if you don’t have any symptoms or an underlying health condition.

-You can only leave home to shop for basic essentials such as food and medicine; to do one form of exercise a day such as a run, walk or cycle; for any medical need, like visiting a pharmacy or delivering essential supplies to a vulnerable person; or to travel to and from work (but only if you absolutely can’t work from home).
-See the NHS website for more information.
+You can only leave home to shop for basic essentials such as food and medicine; to do unlimited exercise; for any medical need, like visiting a pharmacy or delivering essential supplies to a vulnerable person; or to travel to and from work (but only if you absolutely can’t work from home).

 If you’re in the US

 Different states have recommended different degrees of social-distancing measures.
 Wherever you are, however, the CDC now advises avoiding all unnecessary contact with other people.
 You should work from home whenever possible, and avoid social gatherings and discretionary travel.